 We have also expanded our efforts in data security and privacy by enhancing our data protection and/ or privacy programs, policies and extending these requirements to our suppliers, mandating third-party audited certifications.
 We have also achieved approval of the Science Based Targets as the first Saudi company to achieve this status in 2023.
 All these improvements have culminated in MSCI rating of BB by December 2023, reflecting our diligent efforts and tangible progress in sustainability initiatives.
 Quarterly updates and results are presented to the Sustainability Committee and the Board, demonstrating our ongoing commitment to transparency and accountability in our sustainability practices.

-ESG data for year end 2023 can be found here: https://sustainability.stc.com.sa/cdn/2023-Year-End-ESG-Supplement.pdf vard - ion
+ESG data for year end 2023 can be found here: https:// sustainability.stc.com.sa/cdn/2023-Year-End-ESG-Supplement.pdf initiatives that are underway in our areas of focus.

 3. 2023 Sustainability awards and recognitions